nvsraviteja/AWS-AI-AI-Practitioner/Introduction to A.I, M.L & deep Learning.md

 - AI, it can be any model or system that mimics human intelligence.
 - ML is a type of AI that uses statistical methods to learn from data and make predictions or decisions.

+# Core ML Terminologies (Very imp for exam)
+* Dataset
+    * The collection of input data used to train a model.
+* Training
+    * Process where model learns patterns using training data.
+* Inference
+    * Using the trained model to make predictions.
+* Model
+    * The learned pattern or rule extracted from training data.
+    * The “brain” created after training.
+* Feature
+    * Input variables used for prediction.
+* Label
+    * Correct answers in supervised learning.

 # What is Deep Learning?
-Deep learning is a subfield of machine learning focused on artificial neural networks with multiple layers.
+Deep learning is a subset of machine learning focused on artificial neural networks with multiple layers.
 The structure is inspired by the human brain.
 It is designed so that it can learn from large amount of data.
 It excels at processing complex data like images, audio, and text.
 By training these networks on vast datasets, deep learning achieves remarkable results in areas like image recognition, natural language understanding, and speech synthesis.

 - Artificial neural network uses nodes and connections to process information.
 - It can process complex patterns and relationships in data.